WHAT IS SCIATICA PAIN?

-Sciatica is a disease affecting more and more people every day, and is often described as a sudden pain that occurs along the nerve called known as the pericardial nerve.
-The pericardial never stretches from the lower back, hip and is the length of the entire leg, so it comes as no surprise that it is the thickest and the longest nerve in the human body.
+Sciatica is a disease affecting more and more people every day and is often described as a sudden pain that occurs along the nerve called known as the pericardial nerve.
+The pericardial nerve stretches from the lower back, hip, and the length of the entire leg, so it comes as no surprise that it is the thickest and the longest nerve in the human body.

 Sciatica occurs when the disc (located between the thigh/lumbar vertebrae) squeezes a portion of the sciatic nerve.
 When the disc is in its normal position (without the disk coming into contact with the nerve structures), but when it slips out of its (prolapsed) position, it presses the nerve causing pain.
-The sciatica nerve is actually a mixed nerve that provides sensory and motor stimuli, means that any pressure on it develops sensory and motor pain, from which, the most popular pain is located in the leg and muscular weakness presents.
+The sciatica nerve is actually a mixed nerve that provides sensory and motor stimuli, which means that any pressure on it can affect sensory and motor functions, and can cause leg pain or numbness in the leg or muscular weakness.
+What is sciatica?

 Although the pain associated with sciatica is strong, most patients can find pain relief within a matter of weeks.
 However and for certain few, the pain can be continuous even after a period of six (6) weeks of treatment, at which point surgery may be required.
 The aim of surgery is to prevent the disk placing pressure on the nerve and causing pain.